svoen/simple_ui/README.md

 The collected data will be stored in a local postgreSQL database.
 A manual configuration of the database and tables is needed in beforehand.
 Furthermore the creation of a storage folder for the video and audio is mendatory to fit the scripts.

+Also there are 3 .stl files for a 3d printed collector case which serve as a showcase and hence makes the collector a portable unit for the field.